Jade-Jones-dev/sofa-website/README.md

 Before running this project locally, ensure you have the following prerequisites installed on your system:

-- Node.js (at least version 12)
+- Node.js
-- NPM (Node Package Manager) or Yarn
+- NPM or Yarn

 ### Installation